medovina/natty/README.md

 Natty's automatic prover is based on a subset of the higher-order superposition calculus[^1].

-Natty is in an early stage of development, and is currently only able to prove some basic identities about the natural numbers.
+Natty is in an early stage of development, and is currently only able to prove some basic identities about the natural numbers and integers.
 As such, in its present form it will probably be of interest only to theorem proving researchers and enthusiasts.

 ### Prerequsities

 Natty is written in [OCaml](https://ocaml.org/), using [Dune](https://dune.build/) as its build system.
-It depends on two OCaml libraries: [MParser](https://github.com/murmour/mparser) and [psq](https://github.com/pqwy/psq).
+It depends on several OCaml libraries: [MParser](https://github.com/murmour/mparser), [psq](https://github.com/pqwy/psq), and [yojson](https://github.com/ocaml-community/yojson).
 You can install these libraries using [opam](https://opam.ocaml.org/):

 ```
-$ opam install mparser mparser-re psq
+$ opam install mparser mparser-re psq yojson
 ```

 ### Running

-The included file [`nat.n`](nat.n) defines the natural numbers using the Peano axioms, and contains a number of elementary theorems about the naturals.
+The included file [`nat.n`](nat.n) defines the natural numbers and integers and contains a number of elementary theorems about them.
 To invoke Natty on this file, run

 ```
 $ ./natty nat.n